-- Thaw in the fridge and use immediately - If needed quickly, stand the bottle in a jug of warm water, making sure only 3/4 of the bottle is in the water. (water then does not get into the milk).
-Replace the water when it becomes cold; until the milk is the right temperature.
-This may only take approx 5 mins.
-Cently shake to mix the creamy separated particles then use immediately.
-Defrosted milk does not keep.
+- Thaw in the fridge and use immediately - If needed quickly stand the bottle in a jug of warm water, replacing the water when it becomes cold & use immediately.
+Defrosted milk does not keep. - Shake to mix the creamy separated particles